zBritva/PowerBI-visuals-docs/RVisualTutorial/CreateRHTML.md

 The output is created as a widget which is saved to HTML file.
 The system supports the creation of a single file, without external dependencies.
 The function `internalSaveWidget` is saving the widget and merge all the external files into a single one (it supports only several packages, such as `plotly` and `networkD3`).

 ## Tips and best practice
+### General tips
+- The suffix of the output file must be 'html'.
+- For better performance, reduce the size of the created HTML (i.e. plotting data after processing and aggregation)
+- All the features of R Powered Custom Visuals are supported, including properties in the Property Pane.

 ### Loading the `head` data once
 In many cases, the custom visual is using the same package for all rendering.
 In these cases the same scripts are being loaded to the `head` section of the HTML, while the main differernce is in the `body` section.

 There is a flag in `visual.ts` which can choose between updating the `head` section after each load or only in the first one:
 ```
 const updateHTMLHead: boolean = false;
 ```